Facturama/facturama-python-sdk/README-en.md

 ## Mult-issuer API

-> make CFDis by using multiple issuers.
+> make CFDIs by using multiple issuers.
 >
 > *These operations will NOT be reflected on Facturama's web app.*